Walking Meditation: The Ayurvedic Moving Practice

 Learn walking meditation through an Ayurvedic lens.
 Dosha-specific pacing, routes, and awareness techniques for a meditative practice in motion.

 Walking meditation combines mindful movement with Ayurvedic awareness, making meditation accessible to people who struggle with sitting still.
-Each dosha type benefits from a different pace, environment, and focus — slow and grounding for Vata, moderate and cooling for Pitta, brisk and energising for Kapha.
+Each dosha type benefits from a different pace, environment, and focus.
+Slow and grounding for Vata, moderate and cooling for Pitta, brisk and energising for Kapha.

 Why Walk Meditatively?

 Sitting meditation is powerful but not always accessible.
-Some people find it too still, too quiet, or physically uncomfortable.
+Some people find it too still, too quiet, too physically uncomfortable.
 Others fall asleep.
 Kapha types may struggle with drowsiness, Vata types with restlessness, and some Pitta types with the feeling of "wasting time."

 The Basic Practice